ivanzcai/gulp-demo/README.md

 # gulp-demo
 This project is used for demonstrating what Gulp is and how it works.
-It perform 3 simple tasks: Convert a LESS file to a  CSS  file, combine and minify all the javascript files and put them in a deploy directory.
+It perform a couple of simple tasks to give you a quick overview of what it does.
+First it converts newer js to ES5 for backward browser compitibility and copy the modified files in the stream to **deploy** folder.

 * Create package.json
 ```console